The Ten Commandments

 Covetousness is a form of idolatry.

-Covetousness prevents us from experiencing true contentment.
+Covetousness keeps us from experiencing true contentment.

 New Testament Perspective

-Jesus distilled The Ten Commandments into two.
+Jesus distilled the Ten Commandments into two.